tsar-boomba/resume/resume.typ

     workflow],
   [Programmed a microcontroller, using _C_ and _Rust_, which uses Modbus to extract
     data from a monitoring device],
-)
+  [Interfaced with a 4G LTE modem to send collected data to a dashbaord for customer viewing] )
 #exp_item(
+  name: "Self-Employed",
   role: "Freelance Software Developer",
-  name: "Self-Employed",
   location: "Remote",
   date: "Dec.
 2021 - Jul.
 2022",
-  [ Architected and implemented full-stack web applications using _Node.js_, _React.js_, _Docker_,
+  [Architected and implemented full-stack web applications using _Node.js_, _React.js_, _Docker_,
     and _AWS_ ],
-  [Created a web application for a trucking company using _React.js_, _Next.js_, _Nest.js_,
-    and _Nginx_.
-It was used to store information for thousands of loads and was used to make over _\$1 million_ in revenue],
+  [Created a web application for a trucking company using _React.js_, _Next.js_, _Nest.js_, _Nginx_, and _PostgreSQL_.
+Stored information for thousands of complex loads and is critical to their operations], )
-)

 #resume_heading[Projects]
 #project_item(
   name: "Genius Dashboard",
-  skills: "React, TypeScript Rust, Pub/Sub",
+  skills: "React, TypeScript, Rust, Pub/Sub",
   [Solved flaws in an existing robot dashboard application while improving user
     experience and performance],
   [Improved memory usage by _50%_ and CPU usage by _70%_ over the old dashboard],